Contents

 “Lowest price we found for simple texting; perfect for event reminders.” — Business.com review, 2025

-Peer-to-peer texting in 2025 is less about blasting lists and more about matching the right workflow to your goals.
+Peer-to-peer texting is less about blasting lists and more about matching the right workflow to your goals.

 Use our round-up above to shortlist two or three contenders, spin up a small test send, and see which interface/API (and support team) makes your life easier.